 a pathognomonic finding of chronic obstructive pulmonary disease (COPD).

-it refers to decrease in the diameter of the trachea in the coronal plane and increase in the sagittal plane.
+it refers to a decrease in the diameter of the trachea in the coronal plane and increase in the sagittal plane.
 It can be also seen on the chest radiograph comparing the posteroanterior and lateral projections.

 an indirect sign of destruction of the lung parenchyma.